 Moreover, with insight into identifying the costs we believe that it will be easier for a management team to raise awareness of the magnitude of the problem.
-Our goal is to help you to set priorities and to contribute to a more efficient allocation of resources
+Our goal is to help you set priorities and contribute to a more efficient allocation of resources for OSH.

 Here's the gist: the most obvious economic benefit of health and safety management is cost savings.
 When businesses implement safety protocols such as hazard assessments and job hazard analyses (JHAs), they are able to identify potential risks before they become threatening or costly.

 This proactive approach can help prevent accidents, injuries, and illnesses before they occur—thereby saving the company money in things like medical costs, insurance premiums, legal fees, and other related expenses.
 In addition, employers may see a decrease in the number of employee absences due to illness or injury.
 This can result in additional cost savings due to increased productivity.